What to Expect

 Travelers using any mobility aids are not suited for this adventure.

-- 2 destinations in 8 nights (1 night in Lima & 7 nights onboard the M/V Zafiro)
+- 3 destinations in 10 nights (2 nights in Lima, 1 night in Iquitos & 7 nights onboard the M/V Zafiro)

 - 5 pre-dawn excursions and 2 nighttime excursions